bminer/node-blade/README.md

 If you do not specifiy a file extension, `.blade` will be appended to your string internally.

+Due to various complications, you may *NOT* place an `include` inside of a `function`, `block`, or `chunk`.
+This limitation is a bummer, and if you don't like it, you should complain by opening an issue.

 ### Blocks

 Blocks allow you to mark places in your template with code that may or may not be